papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-local-asset.md

     - **asset symbol** - the symbol that will be used to represent the asset
     - **asset decimals** - the number of decimal places for this token, with a maximum of 20 allowed through the user interface
     - **minimum balance** - the minimum balance for the asset.
 This is specified in the units and decimals as requested
     - **asset ID** - the selected id for the asset.
-This should not match an already-existing asset id
+This shouldn't match an already-existing asset id

     ![Create Asset Form](/polkadot-ecosystem-docs-draft/images/building-on-polkadot/parachains/asset-hub/register-a-local-asset/register-a-local-asset-4.webp)